1999 Salt Lake City tornado: Damage

-The tornado damaged or destroyed approximately 800-1,000 trees and destroyed temporary tents set up for the Outdoor Retailers Association convention, claiming the life of one booth set-up supervisor, Allen Crandy, 38, of Las Vegas.
+The tornado damaged or destroyed approximately 800–1,000 trees and destroyed temporary tents set up for the Outdoor Retailers Association convention, claiming the life of one booth set-up supervisor, Allen Crandy, 38, of Las Vegas.
 In The Avenues, over 154 homes were severely damaged, about 120 of which had roofs blown off.
 Over 100 people were reported injured and a dozen critically.
 In total, 300 buildings were damaged or destroyed.

-At the Delta Center (now the Vivint Arena), home of the Utah Jazz of the National Basketball Association, the tornado shattered windows and tore off part of the roof.
+At the Delta Center, home of the Utah Jazz of the National Basketball Association, the tornado shattered windows and tore off part of the roof.
 Almost all of the windows from the nearby Wyndham Hotel (now the Radisson Hotel), across the street from the temporary tents, were broken out, raining down shards of glass on people attempting to escape from the collapsed tents.
 A crane toppled at the LDS Conference Center that was under construction.
 Damage to historic buildings in the lower Capitol Hill area of Salt Lake was reported.
 Nearly all of the trees in Memory Grove, a World War I memorial park at the mouth of City Creek Canyon near downtown, were reportedly torn out, as well as hundreds of old trees on the Capitol grounds.

 This was the first major tornado to occur in a large urban area's downtown district and strike buildings of nearly 500 ft tall, according to Bill Alder of the National Weather Service.
 It happened in an area of the U.S. where tornadoes of this strength are relatively rare.
 The tornado caused approximately $170 million in damage.